daisy/pipeline/website/src/_wiki/Contribute/Developer-Guide/Releasing.md

 ### Checklist for testing release binaries

-For each release of the Pipeline 2, the steps below should be followed to test the release binaries:
+For each release of the Pipeline, the steps below should be followed to test the release binaries:

 TBD